mirror/vbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

 26. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'

+27. Enable RDP access by opening "System Properties" and selecting "Allow remote connections to this computer" in the "Remote" tab.
+Ensure that "Allow connections only from computers running Remote Desktop with Network Level Authentication" is not checked or rdesktop can't access it.

 That's currently it.